 will most likely not be able to satisfy a learning domain requirement

 with the course.
-This is an excellent example of why students must have all study abroad courses reviewed prior to departure.
+This is an excellent example of why students should have all study abroad courses reviewed prior to departure.

-- Students should save all email exchanges with any course approvals and to the Study Abroad Office.
+- Students should save all email exchanges with any course approvals and forward them to the Study Abroad Office.

 - For approval to apply courses to degree requirements (major/minor/LSP)

 that are not articulated as direct course equivalents (e.g., HAA 130

 European Art vs HAA TR100), or specific courses that are applicable to a major/minor requirement, students may need to send course descriptions and

 syllabi to their advisor, Department Chair or Program Director responsible for the major/minor program in question.
 For BUS and CDM major/minor

 requirements, students must contact the college advising office for

 assistance.
 For CSH major/minor requirements, students should contact